Kevin Wilson (Fantasy Flight Games)

 Spellslinger is a Wild West re-interpretation of all the old DnD tropes.
-Accusations of Deadlands imitation will have to be directed at the comments section, I have neither read nor played Deadlands therefore I cannot judge, but my first impression is that this is too generic to be a direct ripoff.
-It seems to have added classic western tropes and some western era folklore to the usual smorgasboard of fantasy tropes that D&D 3.5
+Accusations of Deadlands imitation will have to be directed to the comments section.
+I have neither read nor played Deadlands therefore I cannot judge, but my first impression is that this is too generic to be a direct ripoff.
+It seems to have added classic western tropes and some western-era folklore to the usual smorgasboard of fantasy tropes that D&D 3.5

 was composed of had degenerated into since it emerged fully formed from the foam of the sea hail Gygax!

 So here’s the rub; Humans, elves, gnomes, dwarves and half-orcs have left the overcrowded and increasingly industrialized and magic-starved Old World for the frontier of the New world.
 The Territories are a lawless place, filled with danger but also great opportunity and shitloads of gold.
 The Colonists have largely driven the benevolent non-violent totally-not-a-stand-in-for-native-americans-hollywood-style otherkin Wolfmen out of the area and beyond the undead-haunted Grey Hills.
 And also everyone is really racist, except for the wise and noble otherkin.
 So chug down your white guilt and check your privilege we are checking out Spellslinger!